EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 // {Nier 2017}
 ```

-## Inheritance in go structs
+## golang inheritance using structs

-Go **does not have a word for declaring inheritance in structs**, however it does have something similar.
-For a struct in go to have all the fields declared by another struct, we pass the latter as an anonymous field.
+Go **does not have a word for declaring inheritance in structs**, however it does have something similar that can function as a golang inheritance version of other languages like C++, Java or Python.
+For a struct in go to have all the fields declared by another struct, we pass the latter as an anonymous field to another struct.

 ```go
 type Person struct {